Manshead Church of England Academy

 Joseph Addison

 In their time with us, all students at Manshead study both English Language and English Literature through to GCSE.
-These twin, interwoven disciplines help students to develop and embed the knowledge, language and communication skills that are necessary to succeed in the modern world, while simultaneously building their cultural capital around Literature written in English.
+These twin, interwoven disciplines help students to develop and embed the knowledge, language and communication skills that are necessary to succeed in the modern world, simultaneously building their cultural capital around Literature written in English.

 Curriculum Overview